Four Tips for Coping With the Cold

 Everyone knows about winter risks like slipping and falling on ice.
 But did you know the elderly can suffer from hypothermia even in a slightly cool house, between 60 and 65 degrees?

-With a polar vortex and record-setting cold closing in on the Midwest and Northeastern regions of the country, it’s a good time to check in on your elderly parents and loved ones to make sure they’re staying warm, even indoors.
+With a major winter storm about to shutdown much of the Northeast, it’s a good time to check in on your elderly parents and loved ones to make sure they’re staying warm, even indoors.